Class Volunteer Handbook

 -

-Hold the class’s treasury in an account at the College and issue a quarterly report to the class treasurer.
+Hold the class’s treasury in an account at the College and issue a quarterly report to the class president and treasurer.

 -